authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

    Mark Asserting Entity (MAE): A Domain Owner who publishes information via the protocol to facilitate distribution of its graphical icons or marks in association with messages for which the domain they "own" is the Author Domain.

    Mark Verifying Authority (MVA): An entity of organization that can provide evidence of verification of marks asserted by an MAE to Verifying Protocol Clients.
 The MVA may choose to uphold and confirm the meeting of certain mark standards (ie. size, trademark, content, etc).

+   Mail User Agent (MUA): An endpoint client that a user (a real human being) uses to access their and read their email.

    Protocol Client: An entity that uses the protocol to discover and fetch published icons or marks.